Mahyar24/wg-automation/README.md

 ```bash
 sudo python3.9 main.py
 ```
-This will ask you for the peer's name and after that it will make a directory with the same name which incude both the `.conf` file and QR-code picture.
+This command will ask you for the peer's name, and after that, it will make a directory with the same name, which includes both the `.conf` file and QR-code picture.

 P.S: You must have superuser access to run this program.
 Compatible with python3.9+.

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Please open an issue first to discuss what you would like to change for significant changes.

 Contact me: <OSS@Mahyar24.com> :)